Many Ways To Be An Activist

 Until we begin to internalize a story of interconnectedness, we will continue to feel that we either aren’t doing enough, or that we have to compete with other causes and approaches, always stressed into deciding what’s the most “immediate need,” the most important action.

 At a politically-charged time such as this, there is an incredible cacophony of brilliant actions all at once.
 Slowly, organization and synthesis begins to happen.
 From there, we can find our proper (and realistic) roles.
 The importance of timely, organized action is undeniable.
-However, enduring action by each individual, according to their own gifts and circumstances, holds the most power in the long run.
+However, enduring action by each individual, according to their own gifts and circumstances and current energy, holds the most power in the long run.

 No one, not one of us, is here by mistake.
 Each of us has special skills and gifts.
 It’s a revolutionary act simply to find and name those skills and gifts, to seek out honest answers as to who we really are, and where we need to grow.